-You will be offered ultrasound scans to help detect any developmental problems in your baby.
-You may need extra blood tests to check the level of anti-epileptic drugs in your blood, depending on which AEDs you take.
+You'll be offered the same ultrasound scans as all pregnant women to help detect any developmental problems in your baby.
+But you will usually need to visit the clinic more often than other pregnant women.
+You may need extra scans or blood tests, to check the level of anti-epileptic medication in your blood, depending on which AEDs you take.

 You may be worried about your baby inheriting your epilepsy.
-However, you can talk to your care team about this and any concerns you have.
+You can talk to your care team about this and any other concerns you have.

 Labour, birth and beyond

-Although there's a low risk of having a seizure during labour, it's recommended that you give birth in a consultant-led maternity unit in hospital.
-You can read about a hospital birth in the Where can I give birth? page.
+Depending on your risk of having a seizure during labour your doctors will usually recommend that you give birth in a consultant-led maternity unit in hospital.

 There's usually no reason why you can't breastfeed your baby.
 Even if some of your medication gets into your milk, the benefits of breastfeeding often outweigh any risks.
 Your midwife, obstetrician or pharmacist can give you advice based on your circumstances.

-This nationwide project is investigating which epilepsy treatments will pose the lowest risk to a baby's health.
-Any pregnant women with epilepsy can join the UK Epilepsy & Pregnancy Register.
+This nationwide project is investigating which epilepsy treatments pose the lowest risk to a baby's health.
+Any pregnant women with epilepsy can join the UK Epilepsy and Pregnancy Register.

-When you register, you will be asked to provide information about the treatment you are taking.
+When you register, you'll be asked to provide information about the treatment you're taking.
 Information about the health of your baby will be collected after your baby is born.
 This helps doctors give the best advice to women who are thinking of getting pregnant.